thanos-io/thanos/docs/proposals/202005_version_documentation.md

 #### User Story (Previous release)

-* As a Thanos developer, I want to be able to fix docs for certain previous release.
+* As a Thanos developer, I want to be able to fix docs for an individual previous release.
 * As a Thanos user, I want to be able to read docs for older versions of Thanos.

 #### Use Case